 There are plenty of awesome ways to trick out your Halloween treats – I’m going to pat myself on the back for that one – but many of them involve black lights, dry ice, fire, or food coloring, and I’d personally prefer to spend more time drinking my drinks than managing their levels of apparent radioactivity.
 (Plus, food coloring gives me the creeps.
-There are few things more disconcerting than taking a sip of a neon-blue, chocolate flavored cocktail).
+There are few things more disconcerting than taking a sip of a neon-blue chocolate-flavored cocktail).

-Instead, we took a page from the highly gimmicky and extraordinarily disgusting Viniq, a liqueur that resembles nail polish and is so offensively flavored that it may in fact be better used for that purpose.
+Instead, we took a page from the highly gimmicky and extraordinarily disgusting Viniq, a liqueur that resembles nail polish and is so offensively flavored that it may, in fact, be better used for that purpose.
 To give you a quick description, it sort of tastes like somebody put cheap vodka in cheap wine and added the flavoring from purple Gatorade –

 Oh, wait.
 That’s exactly what it is.

 For all your Halloween purposes and to keep you from making the same mistake I did, however, Sarah and I have managed to steal this little secret ingredient so that you can have all the benefits of tricking your friends into thinking you’re drinking a cosmetic product without feeling like you actually are.
-Even better, that ingredient is actually widely available: food-grade / non-toxic luster dust.
+Even better, that ingredient is actually widely available: food-grade, non-toxic luster dust.

 In this case, we’ve mixed food-grade gold luster dust into a delicious, no-fuss, fall-themed cocktail that you can make in batches for your upcoming shindigs.
 The result is a tasty drink with all the flare needed to accent your party, your costume, and the new levels of drunkenness you’ll reach.
-The best part is that, unlike with other shimmery things you can drink, you’ll actually enjoy getting there!
+The best part is that, unlike with other shimmery things you can drink, you’ll actually enjoy drinking this!